rampantdev/100-days-of-code/log.md

 #Python
 Learned more about working with requests.
 Read through some documentation on sending mail with python.

+### Day 6: April 30, 2017 - Creating emails
+#Python
+used smtplib to create and send emails through a gmail account.
+Leveraged this tutorial: http://stackabuse.com/how-to-send-emails-with-gmail-using-python/

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)